Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 2

-A group of comments included a specific description of how images did not influence their decision.
-Topic 16 with 66 comments from 32 users, includes many such comments.
-For example, for the collection about Kim-Jung Un, a user mentioned how images were neither negative nor positive: \textit{“The images were not the best images nor were they the worst images of him, but there was still a negative bias.”} Another user mentioned how images and tweets related to Donald Trump were both neutral, and honest looking: \textit{“The tweets seemed to be honest and state the honest news about what is happening while the images associated with them.”}
+A group of comments described how images did not influence users' judgments.
+Topic 16 with 66 comments from 32 users, includes examples of such commentary.
+For example, for tweets about Kim-Jung Un, a user mentioned: \textit{“The images were not the best images nor were they the worst images of him, but there was still a negative bias.”} Another user mentioned how images and tweets related to Donald Trump were both neutral, and honest looking: \textit{“The tweets seemed to be honest and state the honest news about what is happening while the images associated with them.”}

-\subsection{Study 2 discussion:}
+\subsection{Study 2 discussion}

-We asked participants to rate “sources” that each focus on a specific politician.
-The text was constant for all users, while we manipulated the conditions to include either angry or happy facial expressions of those politicians, or to include no images.
-We found that in comparison to no images being present, users in the angry condition found the content to be more biased and the sources less credible.
-However, we did not find a significant effect of happy images on users’ judgement.
-The difference between the happy and angry condition in our study could be better explained by a study on perceptions of negative or positive portrayals of politicians, in which Lubinger and Brantner found that participants mostly agreed on what constituted as negative, but perceptions of positive portrayals were wide varying \cite{lobinger2015likable}.
+We asked participants to judge sources that each focused on a specific politician.
+The text was constant for all users, while we manipulated the tweets to include either negative (angry) or positive (happy) facial expressions of those politicians or to include no images as a control condition.
+We found that in comparison to users in the no image condition, users in the angry condition found the content to be more biased and the sources to be less credible.
+We did not find a reverse effect of happy images on users’ judgments.
+The difference between the happy and angry condition in our study could be better explained by a study on perceptions of negative or positive portrayals of politicians, in which Lubinger and Brantner found that participants mostly agreed on what constituted as negative, but perceptions of positive portrayals varied widely \cite{lobinger2015likable}.
 This suggests that negative portrayals might be more salient and more likely to be commonly agreed upon and thus might have a stronger effect on users’ judgments.
 Additionally, users’ comments also included many mentions of angry, negative, or unflattering portrayals for these politicians, while we did not observe mentions of positive bias in users' comments.

-Users’ comments also included many mentions of angry, negative, or unflattering portrayals for these politicians.
-Comparing the results from studies 1 and 2, one might ask, why did we not observe a clear difference of happy images on users’ judgments?
-First, it is worth reiterating that our quantitative and qualitative findings suggest that users’ might put a stronger weight on the textual content of tweets when judging bias and credibility of choices.
-Second, the accumulation of angry emotions in tweets might signal a more systematic bias towards specific politicians and thus causing a stronger influence on users’ judgements.